EquiticeDaRandomBoi/celeste-wasm/how.md

 Since it would be easier to work with the structs in c, we added a new c file to the project with `<NativeFileReference>` and copied in the mono headers.
 Sure enough, when we passed in the address from GetFunctionPointer, we could read `ptr->method->name` and extract metadata from the function.
 Even with this though, we couldn't find the actual code pointer, as it was in a hash table that we didn't have the pointer to.

-Suddenly, we noticed something really cool: since everything was eventually compiling to a single `.wasm` file, the c program that we had just created was linked in the same step as the mono runtime itself.
+Suddenly, we noticed something really cool: since everything was eventually compiling to a single `.wasm` file, the c program that we had just created was linked in the same step as the mono runtime.
 This meant that we could access any internal mono function or object just by name.
 We were more or less executing code inside the runtime itself.

 With our new ability to call any internal function, we found `mono_method_get_header_internal`, and calling it with the pointer we found earlier finally allowed us to get to the code region.

 Now we just needed to find out what bytes to inject into the method that would let us override the control flow in a way that's compatible with monomod.

-By looking at the MSIL documentation and [this post](https://phrack.org/issues/70/6) we were eventually able to come up with something that worked:
+By looking at the MSIL documentation and [this Phrack Magazine post](https://phrack.org/issues/70/6) we were eventually able to come up with something that worked:

 - insert one `ldarg.i` (`0xFE 0x0X`) corresponding to each argument in the original method
 - call `System.Reflection.Emit` to generate a new dynamic function with the exact same signature as the original method